1. Regulatory framework

 Yes.

-For example, income from a raffle lottery and raffle bingo is fully allocated to the implementation of socially useful purposes, in particular charitable purposes, specified in the permit and the rules of the game.
+For example, income from a raffle lottery and raffle bingo is fully allocated to the implementation of socially useful purposes, in particular charitable purposes, as specified in the permit and the rules of the game.

 7.6 Are there any other restrictions/limitations on advertising gambling activities?